benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 # Cortex User Setup

-This doc should help you configure your cortex user account and local lab machine for running Geffen lab pipelines with Nextflow.
+This doc should help you configure your local lab machine and your cortex user account for running Geffen lab pipelines with Nextflow.

-When you're done here please see [cortex-first-run.md](./cortex-first-run.md) to try processing some known data.
+When you're done here please see [cortex-first-run.md](./cortex-first-run.md) to try a pipeline run with known data.
+This should validate your setup and indicate how to run other data as well.

+# Overview

+Our workflow has a few steps to it which will run from local lab machines or cortex:
+ - Uploading data to cortex runs from a local lab machine, using a Python script, from the local terminal.
+ - Processing pipelines run on cortex, using a Python script, from a remote desktop session.
+ - Manual cluser curation with Phy runs on cortex, using the interactive Phy GUI, from a remote desktop session.
+ - Downloading logs and results runs on a local lab machine, using a Python script, from the local terminal.

+The steps below should help you set up both your local lab machine and your Cortex user account.

-# WSL (on lab Windows machine)
+# Your local lab machine

+Let's set up your local lab machine for uploading data and downloading logs and pipeline results.
+These instructions assume you're using Windows and WSL (Linux that runs within Windows).
+Regular Linux and macOS should work too, but would require some adjustments to these steps.

+## local WSL

-If you're working from a Windows machine in the lab, it will be useful to set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) first.
+It will be useful to set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on your local Windows machine.
 "WSL" stands for "Windows Subsystem for Linux".
 It's a Windows feature that provides a full Linux environment running within and alongside Windows.

-Working from a Linux environment will have some advantages:
- - The local and cortex environments and command languages will be the same.
+Working from a Linux environment means the local and cortex environments and command languages will be the same.
- - You'll be able run interactive programs like Phy with the processing and data on cortex, but the windows appearing on your local machine.

-To install WSL find Windows Powershell in the task bar, open a Powershell window, and type:
+To install WSL find Windows Powershell in the Start menu, open a Powershell window, and type:

 ```
 wsl --install